 Our customers include some of the world’s largest pharmaceutical companies.

 The group has its head office in the UK and trading companies across Europe, as well as sales representatives in the United States, China, Canada and India.
 The group has an annual turnover of £311.1m for the period 1 May 2017 to 30 April 2018 and therefore in excess of the Act’s threshold of £36m.

 We offer customers a single source for drug and device development, formulation, manufacturing and fill/finish from our two integrated operating divisions:

 Bespak (Devices) – a global market leader in the development and manufacture of premium drug delivery devices, serving pharmaceutical companies with inhaler, auto-injector, nasal and ocular technologies and development and manufacturing services.

 Aesica (Drugs) – a leading pharmaceutical CDMO serving pharmaceutical companies with active pharmaceutical ingredient (API) and finished dose formulation development and manufacturing services.

 Our supply chains include the sourcing of raw materials, polymers, packaging and semi-finished goods for manufacture of drug delivery devices, components and pharmaceutical products, as well as goods and services required to operate our manufacturing sites such as energy, maintenance facilities management, operating supplies, and capital equipment.

 OUR EMPLOYMENT PRACTICES

 Our employment practices are compliant with applicable employment and health and safety legislation and wherever possible we endeavour to exceed our legal obligations.
-Where we do not engage staff directly and rely on the provision of agency staff, we require our supplier(s) to adhere to our supplier Code of Conduct which requires suppliers to ensure that there is no modern slavery or human trafficking in their business.
+Where we do not engage staff directly and rely on the provision of agency staff, we require our supplier(s) to adhere to our supplier Code of Conduct which is published on our website and requires suppliers to ensure that there is no modern slavery or human trafficking in their business.